 To build our semantic search engine, we need a robust set of tools.
 The libraries we install handle everything from connecting to databases to performing complex machine learning tasks.

-!pip install datasets langchain-couchbase langchain-cohere
+%pip install --quiet datasets langchain-couchbase langchain-cohere python-dotenv

 The script starts by importing a series of libraries required for various tasks, including handling JSON, logging, time tracking, Couchbase connections, embedding generation, and dataset loading.
 These libraries provide essential functions for working with data, managing database connections, and processing machine learning models.